astsam/rtl8812au/README.md

 ### NetworkManager

-Newer versions of NetworkManager switches to random MAC address.
-Some users would prefer to use a fixed address.
+Newer versions of NetworkManager got some options you might want to disable.
-Simply add these lines below
+Simply add these lines into the NetworkManager.conf
 ```
 [device]
 wifi.scan-rand-mac-address=no

+[ifupdown]
+managed=false

+[connection]
+wifi.powersave=2
 ```
 at the end of file /etc/NetworkManager/NetworkManager.conf and restart NetworkManager with the command:
 ```